-Supporting Students

-Student support is central to the Queen's Study Abroad experience.
-Our Student Guidance Centre is a dedicated hub located centrally on campus for all students to access pastoral support, visa and immigration assistance and employability guidance as well as providing a social space located on the ground floor.
-We have a dedicated international student support team who also signpost to additional support services throughout the year.
-Queen's organise a social programme of welcome activities and induction with study abroad students arriving in September and January to help ensure students settle into life on campus.
-Regular drop-in sessions are hosted throughout term time for students to discuss any concerns they might have.

-The Student Wellbeing Service also offer a comprehensive range of support services which are flexible and responsive to individual needs.
+Supporting Students There's a buzz happening around campus... and the focus is all on One Elmwood, our new Student Centre and Students' Union.
+It houses both the Students' Union and University Student Support Services, in one purpose-built facility to give students better access to a range of services and opportunities all in one building.
+Located at the heart of campus and with a rooftop terrace overlooking the University area, the brand-new, state-of-the-art building brings together student services with a range of facilities so students can access services, collaborate in shared spaces, get support and advice, and socialise in first-class venues.
+This vibrant new hub means students can get the support they need, when they need it.
+The Student Wellbeing Service offers a comprehensive range of support services which are flexible and responsive to individual needs.
 One-to-one appointments, drop-in services and professional counselling services are all available to all students at no additional cost.

-The Students' Union

-The Student's Union is a hive of student-led activity situated in the heart of the Queen's campus.
-Study Abroad students will have the chance get involved in over 200 different clubs and societies, meeting lots of new people in the process!
+The Students' Union The Student's Union is a hive of student-led activity situated at the heart of Queen's campus.
+Study Abroad students can get involved in over 220 different clubs and societies, meeting lots of new people in the process!
 We have everything from surf and equestrian clubs to origami and Quidditch!
 Many different campaigns take place throughout the year including Mental Health Awareness weeks.

-Prioritising Gender Equality

-Queen's is a lead UK university in tackling the unequal representation of women in science and engineering.
-Queen's holds 15 SWAN departmental Awards, including two Gold, as well as an institutional Silver Award.

-Diversity and Inclusion

-Queen's is committed to promoting equality of opportunity and to celebrating the diversity of our student body.
+Prioritising Gender Equality Queen's is a lead UK university in tackling the unequal representation of women in science and engineering.
+Queen's University Belfast has been awarded a prestigious Gold Athena Swan Award, conferred in January 2024 by Advance HE.
+We are the first university on the island of Ireland and only the second in the UK to achieve an institutional Gold Award for work improving gender equality.
+Diversity and Inclusion Queen's is committed to promoting equality of opportunity and to celebrating the diversity of our student body.
 Our Diversity and Inclusion Unit actively works to develop and support the implementation of policies and procedures that promote equality and diversity on campus.
 CASE STUDY: LGBTQ+

-A Trans Equality Policy has been developed by the Diversity and Inclusion Unit in partnership with the Student's Union.
+A Trans Equality Policy has been developed by the Diversity and Inclusion Unit in partnership with the Students' Union.
 Trans identified Study Abroad students can rest assured of a smooth transition to their new campus.
 The SU also leads an annual "Beyond the Binaries: Trans Student Week" campaign to raise awareness of trans issues on campus with a full programme of events and workshops for staff and students.
 Study Abroad students will also be able to join our active LGBTQ+ Society on campus who organize events and social activities throughout the year.
 Our commitment to the wellbeing of LGBTQ+ people unites both staff and students.
-The Oueen's Staff LGBT network PRISM recently won the 2019 Legal Island Equality and Diversity Award for Best LGBT Initiative.
+The Queen's Staff LGBT network PRISM won the 2019 Legal Island Equality and Diversity Award for Best LGBT Initiative.
 What's more, we are easy to spot!
 LGBTQ+ staff and allies can choose to make themselves visible on campus with PRISM rainbow lanyards.
+The Norman Houston Study Northern Ireland Award